T'nalak: Dreamweaving

-Role in T’boli life
+Role in T'boli life

-The T’nalak fabric holds a special and prominent place in T’boli culture.
-It is ever present in significant turning points in a Tboli life, such as birth, marriage, and death.
-It is the medium which sanctifies these rites, enveloping them in the length of its fabric like a benediction.
+The T'nalak fabric holds a special and prominent place in T'boli culture.
+It is ever present in significant turning points in a Tboli life, such as birth, marriage, and deaths.
+It is the other medium which sanctifies these rites, enveloping them in the length of its fabric like a benediction.

-It has also often been referred to as “woven dreams”.
+It has also often been referred to as "woven dreams".
 It is exactly that, and more.
-In a culture which didn't have a form of writing, the T’nalak served as both Literature and Art.
-The T’bolis expressed everything they are in the T’nalak: their dreams, beliefs, myths and even their religion.
-Making use of the various geometrical patterns and the trademark red, black and white colors, the T’bolis weave the natural and the supernatural in the abaca strands of the T’nalak.
+In a culture which didn't have a form of writing, the T'nalak served as both Literature and Art.
+The T'bolis expressed everything they are in the T'nalak: their dreams, beliefs, myths and even their religion.
+Making use of the various geometrical patterns and the trademark red, black and white colors, the T'bolis weave the natural and the supernatural in the abaca strands of the T'nalak.

 Furthermore, the weaving process integrates the personal, the social and the cultural.
-After a weaver reaches a certain degree of expertise, she becomes a “master weaver” – someone who can interpret and take inspiration from dreams, hence the term “dreamweavers”.
+After a weaver reaches a certain degree of expertise, she becomes a "master weaver" – someone who can interpret and take inspiration from dreams, hence the term "dreamweavers".
 By all accounts, this seems to be an intense personal experience for the weaver, and the moment she succeeds in doing this is the moment she becomes an artist.
-And then it is also social because the T’nalak binds together all that the T’boli people believe in.
-The skill of the weaver gathers in the T’nalak all the elements that make the T’boli social life.
-Finally, it is cultural in that it is the means through which other tribes identify the T’bolis since the T’nalak is uniquely and distinctly T’boli.
+And then it is also social because the T'nalak binds together all that the T'boli people believe in.
+The skill of the weaver gathers in the T'nalak all the elements that make the T'boli social life.
+Finally, it is cultural in that it is the means through which other tribes identify the T'bolis since the T'nalak is uniquely and distinctly T'boli.

-Tinalak are also their prized possession at marriage, even the covering for childbirth for ensuring safe delivery and for trading.
+T'nalak are also their prized possession at marriage, even the covering for childbirth for ensuring safe delivery and for trading.
 Whenever they sell their work, they put a brass ring around it as for the spirits to allow them or to please.
 It is believed that cutting the cloth would deliver sickness.